imagej/imagej.github.io/pages/Following_an_update_site.md

 ## Verify install

-{% include warning-box content="An update is not finalized until **restarting the application.** After initiating an update, **do not modify your ImageJ installation manually** until after restarting at least once. " %}
+{% capture includecontent %} An update is not finalized until **restarting the application.** After initiating an update, **do not modify your ImageJ installation manually** until after restarting at least once. {% endcapture %}

+{% include warning-box content=includecontent %}

 Restart ImageJ as instructed to finish the install.
 Check to see that the plugin was installed: